 Are you a solo female traveler?
 If yes, it’s good..!
 But if it doesn’t, you should still go through this safety travel blog to help other female travelers who just love to travel regularly, or after a short interval.
 So, as an independent Indian traveler, I’m just sharing here top 5 tips for single women traveler which I noticed during my time of travel across India.
-However, I do not notice women/girls regularly, usually, but still I note some points what they really care about when they travel alone in India.
+However, I do not notice women/girls regularly, usually, but

 So, today here are some important travel guidelines for all female travelers who are planning a tour in India in upcoming days.
 I think you should be aware about these important rule before start your trip.
 Just check it out-